elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 <a name="distrib-block"></a>

-### One JS block on a few HTML elements ###
+### One JS block on several HTML elements ###

 This design allows you to transparently implement blocks consisting of several components , which state must be agreed.
 For example, the " tab " widget, whereon clicking on the header of the tab (one HTML- element) changes the contents of the tab (the other HTML- element).
 Another example - a marker indicating a point on the map (the first element) and the bound description of the point in the list next to the map (the second element).

-Чтобы привязать экземпляр блока к нескольким HTML-элементам, нужно в параметрах блока на всех связанных с ним HTML-элементах указать одинаковое значение.
-To bind the instance of a block to multiple HTML elements, one needs to write the same `id` value in block parameters for all of the bound HTML elements.
+In order to bind the instance of a block to multiple HTML elements, one needs to write the same `id` value in block parameters for all of the bound HTML elements.
 The `id` value can be a random string.

 For example: The instance of a block `notebook` bound to HTML elements  `div` and `span`, in the block parameters written common `id` — `maintab`.